-Water Resources: This management unit drains east into Piney Run, within the Youghiogheny River Watershed.
+Water Resources: This management unit drains east into an unnamed tributary of Chisholm Run, within the Youghiogheny River Watershed.
 The proposed silvicultural treatments will be outside of all HCVF and stream buffer areas.
 No heavy equipment will be permitted within the protective riparian buffers of any streams or associated wetlands per the requirements set forth in the State Forest Sustainable Forest Management Plan.